-Figure 2.7 It is usually convenient to consider motion upward or to the right as positive (+) and motion downward or to the left as negative (-).
+FIGURE 2.7 It is usually convenient to consider motion upward or to the right as positive (+) and motion downward or to the left as negative (-).

-⊘ CHECK YOUR UNDERSTANDING
+✓ CHECK YOUR UNDERSTANDING

-A person's speed can stay the same as he or she rounds a corner and changes direction.
+A person's speed can stay the same as they round a corner and changes direction.
 Given this information, is speed a scalar or a vector quantity?
 Explain.